1973 Indianapolis 500: Tuesday May 29

 On Tuesday May 29, the scheduled start time of the race was 9:00 a.m.
 At dawn, the skies were reported as clear, but soon after, rain fell in the morning hours, delaying any attempt to start until 10:15 a.m.
 Attendance was visibly down from Monday and estimated at 175,000–200,000.

 Officials announced that the race would restart from scratch, and the single lap driven by some of the cars on Monday would not count in the scoring.
-Cars were gridded in their original starting positions, without Walther, who was credited with 33rd place.
-All cars involved in Monday's crash were allowed to make repairs, and Bob Harkey's team installed a new engine.
-Therefore, Tuesday's race start had 32 of the 33 race entrants ready.
+Cars were gridded in their original starting positions.
+Bigelow was not allowed to replace Walther, who was credited with 33rd place.
+All cars damaged in Monday's crash were allowed to make repairs, and Bob Harkey's team installed a new engine overnight.

-A heated pre-race meeting was held with the drivers and officials, and the subject of the crash and the speed of the pace car at the start was the focus.
+A heated pre-race meeting was held between the drivers and officials, and the subject of the crash and the speed of the pace car at the start was the focus.
 Drivers were complaining that the pace of the start (80 mph) was too slow, and pointed to the ragged start of 1972 as well as reason to increase the pace car speed to 100 mph.

-The command to fire engines was given shortly after 10 o'clock, and the field of 32 pulled away for the warm-up laps.
-On the second parade lap, a light rain began to fall, and the track was red-flagged.
+The command to fire engines was given shortly after 10 o'clock, and the field of 32 cars pulled away for the warm-up laps.
+On the second parade lap, a light rain began to fall, and the track was red-flagged again.
 The cars were halted on the main stretch to wait out the shower.
 Rain continued to fall most of the day.
-Many fans headed for the exits, and crews wheeled the cars back to the garage area yet again.
+Many fans headed for the exits, and eventually crews wheeled the cars back to the garage area yet again.
 During the delay, a pick-up soccer game broke out on the pit lane.
 At 1:48 p.m., the race was postponed until Wednesday.